 An admissions committee comprised of representatives from the participating departments and units vet students applying to the Cognitive Neuroscience Admitting Program (CNAP).
 The explicit aim of the committee is to seek out and select students who wish to work on higher human brain function using concepts and methods that cut across traditional departmental boundaries.

-Qualified students will include those with undergraduate training in biology, psychology, computer science, philosophy, engineering, or other fields relevant for cognitive neuroscience.
-For the 2021-2022 application year, scores on the general test of the GRE are optional for applicants.
+Qualified students will include those with undergraduate training in biology, psychology, computer science, philosophy, engineering, or other fields relevant to cognitive neuroscience.
+GRE test scores are optional for applicants.
 No subject test is required.
 TOEFL scores are required of international applicants.
 Grades and test scores are only two factors taken into consideration in the review for admission.
 Letters of evaluation and recommendation and a statement of research interests are particularly important.
 In addition, prior research experience is helpful.

 Application